-This pork hash recipe wasn’t what I planned to share with you today at all.
+This skillet pork hash recipe wasn’t what I planned to share with you today at all.
 I planned to make something different (that I will save for another time), but this week I’m babysitting chickens.
 That’s right.
 I live in San Francisco, where our homes literally share walls and are built on postage-stamp lots, yet my next-door neighbor has backyard chickens.
-She is out of town this week, so we’re chicken sitting.
+She is out of town this week, so we’re chicken-sitting.

 Once I had two fresh eggs that needed to be enjoyed, it seemed like a good idea to pair them with fresh marinated pork.
 I decided to stir the eggs into a hash made with cubed Smithfield Marinated Fresh Pork Sirloin and a diced russet potato.
 Their marinated cuts of fresh, quality pork come in all sorts of scrumptious flavors like Garlic & Herb, Teriyaki, or in this case, Peppercorn & Garlic.

 A dish called hash is made out of potatoes, fried onions, and chopped pork.
 The term comes from the French verb cacher, which means “to chop.”
 It started as a method to finish off leftovers.
 Pork Traditional Chinese shumai is referred to as hash in Hawaii.
 Hash often consists of fried potatoes and diced meat, maybe with an egg on top.
 After steaming, stuff dumpling skins with a mixture of seasoned shrimp and pork. both reassuring and offensive.
 The shumai was introduced to Hawaii by Chinese plantation workers in the 19th century.